 Plants Cool A Room

-Since plants go well with any color, the cool color of the green can hardly be considered when balancing colors.
-This makes it the perfect piece to add to an already warm room.
+Since plants go well with any color, the cool green color can hardly be considered when balancing colors.
+This makes it the perfect piece to add to a warm room.
 It cools the room passively.

 Black Warms A Room

 If you want to warm a room without adding red or orange, then consider adding black.
-Black walls can be too much most of the time, so black flooring is the perfect solution.
-However, if the flooring is too much for you, accents work well too.
+Often, black walls can be too much, so black flooring is the perfect solution.
+However, if the flooring is too much for you, accents also work well.

 Black feels like a cool color because it reminds one of darkness.
 But it’s actually warm with white being cool.
 A black flooring will act as a backdrop and warm your room up.
 That way, you can still use whatever other colors you want.